 1. Play for Keeps: Yes, this is a simulation.
 The company you’re “working for” during the simulation isn’t real, and nobody is going to lose money or get fired because of your decisions.
 If you approach it in that frame of mind, though, you’ll treat the simulation like a computer game.
 It will be fun, but not real.
 Remember this: Your need to expand your knowledge and capabilities IS REAL.
 This simulation and the experience you gain from it can mean the difference between getting the job or not getting the job, and starting a successful business or failing in business.
 It can provide insight you can draw on when the stakes are high and the impact of your choices matters to your team.
 Take this seriously.
 Play for keeps.

 2. Know where you are: You may already be a competent marketer.
 Maybe you’ve already launched an online business of your own.
 Maybe you’re the person in class the other students turn to for advice.
 All of that won’t mean much when you’re given your first job assignment, though.
 You’ll need to prove yourself able to stand the heat.
 And you’ll be going up against marketing pros who know a whole lot more than you.
 Like the guitar player who headed to Music City to make a mark on the recording industry, you’ll find out that the competition is stiffer than you’ve ever imagined.
 The most productive attitude you can adopt is one you already have: Be a student.
 Find out everything you can about your company, the company’s customer base, the company’s philosophy, and the work you’ve been assigned.
-Do the same with the Mimic Marketing Principles simulation.
+Do the same within the simulation.
 Act as if you’re actually on the job making critical decisions.
 Study the information provided in the memos and directions carefully.
 Don’t make a move until you know where you are.